-The College is aware that the COVID-19 worldwide crisis has led to challenges and stresses for learners and lecturers alike.
-In order not to disadvantage learners in relation to their grades and award classification, the college is proposing the following (temporary) amendments to its QAE procedures to ensure that learners can appropriately evidence their knowledge, skills and competences, in order to secure the module and/or programme grades their performance deserves.
-These include:
+In order not to disadvantage learners in relation to their grades and award classification, the college has approved the following (temporary) amendments to its QAE procedures to ensure that learners can appropriately evidence their knowledge, skills and competences, in order to secure the module and/or programme grades their performance deserves.

-- Where a learner fails the end-of-semester (May 2020) assessment, (for reasons other than those of academic misconduct) they will be able to re-sit/re-take the assessment in August (repeat sitting) without losing a sitting.
+- Where a learner fails the end-of-semester (Feb 2021) assessment (for reasons other than those of academic misconduct), they will be able to re-sit/re-take the assessment in August (supplemental sitting) without losing a sitting.

-- Learners taking assessments as a first attempt in May 2020 who pass the assessment, and who feel they performed poorer than they would otherwise have done, may choose to register to re-sit/re-take the assessment in August (repeat sitting) without losing a sitting.
+- Learners taking assessments as a first attempt in Feb 2021, who pass the assessment, and who feel they performed poorer than they would otherwise have done, may choose to register to re-sit / re-take the assessment in August (supplemental sitting) without losing a sitting.

-- In these circumstances, learners will be given the higher of the two marks achieved (e.g. If they do better the second time, their mark will go up.
-If they do poorer (or fail) the assessment second time around, they will retain their original result).
+In these circumstances, learners would be given the higher of the two marks achieved (e.g. if they did better the second time, their mark would go up.
+If they did poorer (or failed) the assessment second time around, they would retain their original result.

-- Learners in final (award) year will be in a position to graduate with the highest performance grade they specifically evidenced.
+Learners in final (award) year would be in a position to graduate with the highest performance grade they specifically evidenced.

-Details on how to register for repeat sittings will be issued along with the May results.
+Details on how to register for repeat sittings will be issued along with the official June 2021 results.